Skip to content

 Storms hitting the breakwater at Mullion Harbour | © Bill Scolding

-Mullion Harbour located on the west coast of the Lizard peninsula, has been withstanding the Atlantic waves since the 1890s, when it was built by Lord Robartes, in an attempt to create a commercial port.
-The harbour did not function well for larger vessels but it did work well to shelter the local fishing fleet.
-Today it provides a haven for a few commercial fishing boats, outdoor activity providers, recreational boats and a dozen seafront properties.
+Mullion Harbour, located on the west coast of the Lizard Peninsula, has been withstanding the Atlantic waves since the 1890s, when it was built by Lord Robartes in an attempt to create a commercial port.
+The harbour did not function well for larger vessels, but it did work well to shelter the local fishing fleet.
+Today, it provides a haven for a few commercial fishing boats, outdoor activity providers, recreational boats, and a dozen seafront properties.
 The Cove attracts around 80,000 visitors a year.

-This ageing structure is vulnerable to increasing pressure from coastal change which is being accelerated by climate change and we are working with the local community, statutory organisations and other stakeholders to adapt.
+This ageing structure is vulnerable to increasing pressure from coastal change, which is being accelerated by climate change, and we are working with the local community, statutory organisations, and other stakeholders to adapt.

 Mullion Harbour Study

-The study concluded that the 100-year-old harbour was in better condition than was thought, but that going forward, increased prevalence of storms, predicted sea level rise and general wear and tear would mean that repairs and maintenance alone would not be able to counteract the increasing environmental pressures the ageing harbour was, and still is, under.
+The study concluded that the 100-year-old harbour was in better condition than was thought, but that going forward, the increased prevalence of storms, predicted sea level rise, and general wear and tear would mean that repairs and maintenance alone would not be able to counteract the increasing environmental pressures the ageing harbour was, and still is, under.

-It was, and still is, hard to predict when these ‘thresholds’ will be reached, what they will look like or how we’ll need to respond; and it’s likely that we’ll see various ‘thresholds’ over the course of time.
-It was agreed that at these junctures, the focus would move towards adapting affected parts of the harbour to improve resilience and sustainable management in the face of increasing environmental pressures.
+It is hard to predict when future ‘thresholds’ will be reached, what they will look like, or how we’ll need to respond.
+What we do know is that we’ll see various ‘thresholds’ over time.
+It was agreed that at these junctures, the focus would move towards adapting affected parts of the harbour to enable more sustainable management of the harbour structures in the face of increasing environmental pressures.

 People inspect damage to the breakwater at Mullion Harbour